agentguard-ai/TealTiger-Blogs/_posts/foundations/index.md

 ---

-## Recommended publish order
+## Suggested reading sequence

+The posts in this series build conceptually on each other.
+If you’re reading end‑to‑end, the sequence below provides a logical progression from motivation → foundations → operational implications.

 1. Toward Provable AI Governance: Why Agent Security Needs Math, Not Just Guardrails
 2. Stop Guessing Policy Thresholds: A Game-Theoretic View of AI Guardrails
 3. Entropy as a Security Signal: Detecting Exfiltration and Prompt Injection Without Training Data
 4. From Tool Calls to Trajectories: Using Markov Models to Catch Agent Loops and Escalations
 5. Why AI Systems Fail Suddenly: Tipping Points, Cascades, and Preemptive Circuit Breakers
 6. Policies You Can Prove: Temporal Logic for Auditable, Trace-Based AI Safety
 7. Beyond DLP Regex: Lattice-Based Information Flow Control for AI Agents
 8. Trust That Updates: Bayesian Security Posture for Agents (Without Black-Box Scores)
 9. Rate Limits That Don’t Guess: Queuing Theory for Stable, Cost-Aware Agent Systems

+> Each post can be read independently, but earlier entries introduce concepts referenced in later ones.

 ---